mshokrnezhad/Solving_Puzzles_with_Python/README.md

 ## Thank You <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Folded%20Hands.png" alt="Folded Hands" width="20" height="20" />

-Thank you for exploring the Project Euler with me!
-I hope you find this repository helpful and inspiring as you dive into the world of problem solving.
+Thank you for exploring the Solving Puzzles with Python repository!
+I hope you find this collection helpful and inspiring as you dive into the world of problem solving.
 Feel free to fork the repo and make contributions.
 I will review them as soon as possible and your contributions will be merged into the main repo.